openrewrite/rewrite-docs/reference/recipes/java/migrate/usetabsorspaces.md

 displayName: Force indentation to either tabs or spaces example
 recipeList:
   - org.openrewrite.java.migrate.UseTabsOrSpaces:
-      useTabs: null
+      useTabs: false
 ```
 {% endcode %}

-Now that `com.yourorg.UseTabsOrSpacesExample` has been defined activate it and take a dependency on org.openrewrite.recipe:rewrite-migrate-java:2.2.0 in your build file:
+Now that `com.yourorg.UseTabsOrSpacesExample` has been defined activate it and take a dependency on org.openrewrite.recipe:rewrite-migrate-java:2.2.1 in your build file:
 {% tabs %}
 {% tab title="Gradle" %}
 1. Add the following to your `build.gradle` file: